gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-Gradle Script Kotlin 0.3.1 also ships with Kotlin 1.1-dev-2053 greatly improving the performance of code assistance within IDEA when used together with a recent Kotlin plugin version.
+Gradle Script Kotlin 0.3.1 also ships with Kotlin 1.1-dev-2053, which greatly improves the performance of code completion within IDEA when used together with a recent Kotlin plugin version.
 Please check out the full [Gradle Script Kotlin release notes](https://github.com/gradle/gradle-script-kotlin/releases/tag/v0.3.1) for details.

 ## Promoted features